vodori/reactors/readme.md

 A function for incorporating change into current state.
 It's okay if this function does things like making database calls to gather additional information because it runs on the agent which can be restarted if it crashes.
+The first argument is the current state contained by the reactor and the second argument is a tuple of the publisher identity and the event itself.

 ```clojure
 (defn reducer [state [publisher event]]